 The Vintage Roundup is a clothing and craft market which brings together the very best of Dunedin’s vintage clothing and craft scene.
-Vintage lovers can spend a day hunting for treasures with all of their fave vintage clothing shops, online sellers and collectors all under one roof for one day.
+Vintage lovers will gain access to a hall full of carefully curated treasures.
+Come and shop all of Dunedin’s fave vintage clothing shops, online sellers and collectors all under one roof for one day.

 The market is a great opportunity for fans to: